Want to learn Samatha meditation technique?

 Eliminating Dukkha is the ultimate aim of Samatha meditation technique.

-It is worth noting that Samatha meditation technique should be practiced in a relaxed way.
+Samatha should always be practiced in a calm way.

 Try to focus on your object for around five minutes the first time.
 Then after a week you can try ten minutes and so on.
 But don’t start by demanding yourself to focus for such a long period of time that you strain your brain.
 Be wise.
 Your mind is your best friend and most important ally.
 Treat it as such.